Massachusetts Legal Blog

 If you submit your medical records to the insurance company without assistance from your attorney, you may have just handed them the most powerful tool they have to deny your claim.
 In far too many cases, insurance companies will argue that your injuries are the result of a preexisting condition.

 Don’t let a simple mistake impact the outcome of your case.
-Call our Boston car accident injury attorneys today at (617) 870-0907 to learn how we can help.
+Call our Boston car accident attorneys today at (617) 870-0907 to learn how we can help.
 We proudly serve clients throughout Western Massachusetts, with offices in Boston, Methuen, and Burlington.

 Got Legal Troubles?